 The Climate Change Commission for Wales

-The Climate Change Commission for Wales brings together key sectors and organisations to build agreement on the action needed to tackle the challenges of climate change in Wales.
+The Climate Change Commission for Wales brought together key sectors and organisations to build agreement on the action needed to tackle the challenges of climate change in Wales.
 Cynnal Cymru provided the secretariat for the Climate Change Commission for Wales from June 2012 to March 2016, working closely with the Commission members and networks.

 Members of the Commission represented a wide range of political, business, local authority, academic institutions, third sector and other delivery agencies.
 The Commission’s work is central to the Welsh Government’s efforts to tackle climate change.
 As an independent cross-sector, cross-party body, its main roles were to: